 The best thing to do in this situation is to speak to your doctor.
 Explain your concerns and find out if you can switch to a different medication.
 You can also try an alternative treatment or therapy.

 Room temperature also determines the quality of your sleep.
 If it’s too hot, you’re more likely to wake up in the middle of the night with night sweats.
 On the other hand, if it’s too cold, you won’t warm up enough to be comfortable to sleep.

 No matter how much you love coffee, you should avoid taking it right before bedtime or late in the afternoon.
 Caffeine is a stimulant with a significant half-life.
-Half-life refers to the amount of time it takes to breakdown and excrete half the amount of a substance from your body.
-On average, coffee has a 6-hour half-life, and it can be more depending on the variety.
+Half-life refers to the amount of time it takes to breakdown and excretes half the amount of a substance from your body.
+On average, coffee has a half-life of approximately five to six hours, and it can be more.

 Exercising is an excellent habit to adopt if you want to improve your sleep quality.
 However, if done wrong, it may cause sleep problems.
 It’s not advisable to do strenuous workouts or cardio late in the afternoon or right before bed.
 Doing so disrupts your stable heart rate and stimulates your entire nervous system, thereby making it harder for you to sleep.

-To fix this problem, schedule your cardio and strenuous gym workouts for mornings or early afternoon.
+To fix this problem, schedule your cardio and strenuous gym workouts for mornings or early afternoon hours.
 It’s also a good idea to exercise at least 3 hours before bedtime.
 You can use the evening hours for light activities like walking or yoga.

-Stress is perhaps the most common reason for insomnia.
+Stress and anxiety are perhaps the most common reasons for insomnia.
 During the day, it’s easy to distract yourself with work and other activities.
 But when your head hits the pillow, your mind finds time to roam.
 In most cases, people think about all the negative things happening in their lives, making it impossible to fall asleep.

 - Journaling: Write down what’s worrying you and list things you’re grateful for.